Philip Michael Faraday: Early life

 Faraday was born in Holloway, London, in 1875, one of five children born to Maria née Bragg (1837–1930) and Charles A. Faraday (1835–1913), a wholesale jeweller.
 It was a middle-class home with a cook and a nurse living with the family.

 Career

 Early success

 Faraday first came to public notice in his capacity as a lawyer and valuation expert.
 In 1896, at the age of 21, he published Rating: Principles, Practice, Procedure, a study of local property tax.
 This work became the standard book on its subject; there were three new editions in Faraday's lifetime and a further edition seven years after his death, revised by Sir Arthur Comyns Carr and others.
 Faraday published other papers early in his career.
 In 1900 he married Elizabeth Mary Gale (1872–1950) in Islington.
-The couple had at least three children: Stanley Michael (1902–1942), Yolande (1904–1965) and Thelma Faraday (b.
-1907).
+The couple had at least three children: Stanley Michael (1902–1942), Yolande (1904–1965) and Thelma Faraday (born 1907).